takelwerk/takelage-dev/README.md

 So you have one container for each project, but you can have many shells per project.

-takelage has been tested under macOS Monterey and Debian Bullseye hosts.
+takelage has been tested under macOS and Debian hosts.

 ## Channels